City of Pawtucket.

 Q: I have a business in the City and I have been told I cannot renew my business license.
 Why?

-A: All delinquent tangible and inventory taxes must be current before we can release a block on your business license.
+A: All delinquent tangible taxes must be paid in FULL before we can release a block on your business license.